carnisman/blockchain-developer-bootcamp-final-project/README.md

 ## Use example 3

 Tutor and student agreed on 10 class for a total cost of 10ETH.
 The tutor executes the contract and the student accept.
 The 10ETH from the student are stored on the contract wallet.
 The student takes 3 lessons, but the decides to stop attending and withdraw the stored value on the contract´s wallet.
 He gets the stored value minus the value of the attended classes (7ETH minus fees)

+## Things to be thought

+- An economic mechanism that avoids uncommitment
+- Scoring system for both teachers and students, to show given or attended classes to other members
+- NFT or POAP given to student on accomplished goals or finished course